dirklo/chart-library-lab/README.md

 The Song class will be the primary hub for the remaining classes.

-When initialized, a song object will take in a title string as an argument, set it to it's @title instance variable and create `@genre` and `@arrangements` variables, both set to empty strings.
+When initialized, a song object will take in a title string as an argument, set it to it's `@title` instance variable and create `@genres` and `@arrangements` variables, both set to empty strings.

 the `#artist=` setter method will be able to take in either an artist object or a string, and either set `@artist` to the passed object, an object founding using the string to search for it, or create a new artist object and set it to the `@artist` variable.